vdbaan/IssueFinder/README.md

 ![](https://raw.githubusercontent.com/vdbaan/IssueFinder/master/wiki/images/FX-ports.png)

+## Troubleshooting
+In case there is a problem with a particular file that you want to load and something goes wrong AND you don't want /can't share that file with me, there are things you can do to help me locating the problem.

+First of all, you need to run the jar file from the commandline:
+- java -jar IF-&lt;version&gt;.jar [--debug]

+This will show some logging within the terminal.
+You can even increase the amount of logging my using the additional --debug flag.

 ## About
 IssueFinder takes some ideas for the definition of an issue from [IVIL xml](https://github.com/seccubus/ivil).
 Currently it is able to parse the following formats: